mahadihasandev/liteflex-frontend/README.md

-Tech used at Frontend
+Tech used at Frontend --
- React + Vite
+ React + Vite,
- Tailwind css
+ Tailwind css,
- axios
+ Axios,
+ Varcel